CodingSalmon/jwt-auth-template-with-hooks/README.md

 npm i
 ```

-#### 3. Create a .env file and add values for the database URL and mongoDB connection string.
+#### 3. Create a .env file and add values for the database URL, mongoDB connection string, a key for signing tokens to securely reset passwords, your client's url, and login info for a google account that does not have 2FA enabled. (nodemailer will not work with 2FA enabled)

 ```
 touch .env